just1689/freelance-contract/README.md

 ####What I need from you

 Below is a list of items I’ll need up front from you.
-Every project is slightly different, so there may be things we’ve missed from this list, but I will let you know as soon as we’re able if we’ve forgotten something I need.
+Every project is slightly different, so there may be things we’ve missed from this list, but I will let you know as soon as I'm able if I’ve forgotten something I need.

 * [LIST OF NEEDS] *includes credentials, access to any necessary services or assets, etc*

-####Browser Compatibility
+####Browser and Device Compatibility

 Browser Coverage: [IE7+ as well as the latest releases of Firefox, Safari, and Chrome.
-Additionally I test on mobile Safari and mobile Chrome (iOS devices, Android devices).]
+Mobile Safari and mobile Chrome (iOS devices, Android devices).]

+Device Coverage: [Desktop large screen, Desktop laptop screen, iPad Mini, iPhone, Galaxy S4, Nexus 7, etc.]

-I have agreed to test my code in the specified browsers above.
-If you need browsers other than those listed tested, please provide me with a list of the browsers and devices.
-Testing additional browsers requires more testing time as well as potentially needing to code for that specific browser.
+I have agreed to test my code in the specified browsers and devices above.
+Testing additional browsers or devices requires more testing time as well as potentially needing to code for that specific browser.
 I code everything with progressive enhancement in mind.
 This means that modern browsers may show slight differences to older browsers (such as text and box shadows, rounded corners, etc) based on what a browser is able to render.
-Any changes will not affect the user experience.
+Please keep in mind, there are certain browsers (namely IE8 and below) that do not have as robust of rendering systems, and the user experience may need to be adjusted to accommodate those shortcomings.
+Please also keep in mind that different devices have different screen dimensions, and deviations from the original design may be neccessary to accommodate these differences.

 ####Version Control
 Git allows me to keep track of all changes that happen in your application.
 This way, if a bug is introduced I can quickly find where it was added and roll back to the previous bug-free state while I fix things up!
-I require code be under version control so I can work on your application with your employees or other contractors without worrying that I may be undoing or overwriting each others changes.
+I require code be under git version control so I can work on your application with your employees or other contractors without worrying that I may be undoing or overwriting each others changes.

 ####Timeline
 This project is scheduled to begin [START DATE] and will last a [PROJECT DURATION].